MyreMylar/pygame_gui/docs/source/theme_reference/theme_check_box.rst

 :class:`UICheckBox <pygame_gui.elements.UICheckBox>` accepts the following miscellaneous parameters in a 'misc' block:

- - "**shape**" - Can be one of 'rectangle' or 'rounded_rectangle'.
+ - "**shape**" - Can be one of 'rectangle', 'rounded_rectangle', or 'ellipse'.
 Different shapes for this UI element.
  - "**shape_corner_radius**" - Only used if our shape is 'rounded_rectangle'.
 It sets the radius, or radii, used for the rounded corners.
 Use a single integer to set all corners to the same radius, or four integers separated by commas to set each corner individually.
  - "**border_width**" - The width in pixels of the border around the checkbox.
 Defaults to 1.
  - "**shadow_width**" - The width in pixels of the shadow behind the checkbox.
 Defaults to 2.
+ - "**border_overlap**" - The amount of overlap between the border and the background.
+Defaults to 1.
  - "**check_symbol**" - The symbol to display when the checkbox is checked.
 Defaults to "✓".
  - "**indeterminate_symbol**" - The symbol to display when the checkbox is in indeterminate state.
 Defaults to "−".
  - "**text_offset**" - The distance in pixels between the checkbox and its text label.
 Defaults to 5.